rich-iannone/DiagrammeR/tests/testthat/_snaps/graph_validation.md

-# Using an invalid graph with trigger an error
+# Using an invalid graph triggers an error.

     Code
       add_balanced_tree(invalid_graph)